tomasstrejcek/OAuth2/README.md

 OAuth2 Provider
 ===============
-This repository is being developed.
+This repository is being developed and it's highly unstable.

 Requirements
 ------------